What is good metal polishing practice?

-There are ways of highlighting the components of a metal and chromium is an ingredient of stainless steel It is the chromium that gives stainless steel its shine.
-There are polishes that are great on both, but many only excel on one or the other.
+There are ways of highlighting the components of metal and chromium is an ingredient of stainless steel It is the chromium that gives stainless steel its shine.
+Some polishes are great on both, but many only excel on one or the other.

 Brass, Bronze & Copper Polishes Are All The Same